mal0101/alx-system_engineering-devops/0x00-shell_basics/README.md

 -The 14-copy_html file contains a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
 -The 100-lets_move file contains a script that  moves all files beginning with an uppercase letter to the directory /tmp/u.
 -The 101-clean_emacs file contains a script that deletes all files in the current working directory that end with the character ~.
+-The 102-tree file contains a script that  creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.